Healthcare Business Review

 It is 2023, and yet many seniors live with poor oral health and limited access to oral health care.
 This can lead to issues staying nourished, loneliness hardened by poor self-esteem, and problems communicating.
 We know the emergency department is where some seniors go when they feel pain, but we also know the emergency department is rarely the right place for helping seniors – or anyone, really – with the underlying issues that cause oral pain.

+Seniors are underserved when it comes to dental coverage and lack a seamless experience when they exit their commercial health plans or employer-sponsored coverage and age into Medicare.
 In fact, many older Americans transitioning from employer-sponsored insurance to Medicare are surprised to find dental coverage is not included with the traditional plan.
 Therefore, it isn’t surprising to see that more than 90 percent of Medicare Advantage enrollees choose plans with a dental benefit.

 Research and experience, and even recent political discourse, demonstrate that oral health is important to seniors but we have a gap in serving that need.
 Medicare Advantage star scores fell significantly from 2022 to 2023, largely due to CMS’s decision to lift temporary scoring relaxations.
 Moreover, already enrolled members are choosing to switch plans at rates that have never been higher – while in the past, enrollees switched plans during open enrollment at relatively low rates (around 10 percent or less), new data shows that 17 percent of enrollees were abandoning their plan in favor of another.
 These trends underscore the importance of satisfaction among seniors and point to key areas of focus.